babeheim/moralizing-gods-reanalysis/README.md

 - [Figure](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/09_explore_data/explore_data.r#L253-L279)
 - [Pearson's r](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/09_explore_data/explore_data.r#L261)

-As illustrated in Fig. S1A, societies increased their complexity on average by 39% within 100 years before the appearance of MGs while the average between-century increase in SC for the preceding 700 years was approximately 7%.

-Code:

-- Complexity 100 years before appearance of MGs:
-- Between-century increase in SC for the preceding 700 years:

 Using the same analytical techniques as in the original paper (which we consider inappropriate, see below), the paired t-test now shows that MGs positively predict the rise in the rate of SC (t = 4.04, df = 201, P < 0.001) -- not a drop in the rate of SC as Whitehouse et. al. find.

 Code:
 - [Original paired t-test](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/04_prep_comparisons/prep_comparisons.r#L144)
 - [New paired t-test for MG-100](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/10_test_forward_bias/test_forward_bias.r#L349-L421)

 Furthermore, moving the first MGs appearance 300 years back (still a very conservative estimate, see Fig. 1B), the rise in the rate of SC change after the appearance of MGs is even stronger (t = 5.48, df = 199, P < 0.001).